MyriadAL: Active Few Shot Learning for Histopathology: Related Work

 \section{Related Work}

-\textbf{Self-Supervised Learning} (SSL) aims to solve traditional supervised learning problems without labels~\cite{lecunactivessl}.
-Instead, SSL explores data relations by constructing self-supervised tasks~\cite{sslcookbook}.
+\textbf{Self-Supervised Learning} (SSL) aims to learn generic representations from unlabelled data as a preliminary step to train encoders to efficiently solve subsequent traditional supervised learning tasks~\cite{lecunactivessl}.
+SSL explores data relations by constructing self-supervised pretext tasks based on the unlabeled inputs to produce these representations~\cite{sslcookbook}.
 A prominent type of SSL is contrastive learning~\cite{contrastivesslsurvey}, including the recent variant Momentum Contrastive Learning (MoCo) By He et al.~\cite{moco}, which has produced state of the art results on many image-based datasets.
 SSL algorithms have also produced results competitive with supervised learning on histopathology datasets~\cite{histossl, histosslbasic} when the datasets are large.
 However, most recent efforts to incorporate a limited annotation budget in computational histopathology have been unsuccessful in terms of label efficiency~\cite{histosslbasic, sslskincancer}.

 \textbf{Deep Active Learning} (DAL) is another option to tackle the data hungry nature of Deep Learning (DL).
 The key proposition of DAL is that the majority of the benefits can be obtained from a minority of the samples.
 In DAL, the training set is unlabelled, optionally with a small number of labelled samples, called the seed.
 A portion of the unlabelled samples is selected for labelling every cycle, and then included in the training set.